Is Wendell really John’s middle name?

-In order to book John for speaking engagements, book signings, or consulting engagements, fill out the simple form on the Contact page, or send an email to firstname.lastname@example.org.
-Someone will contact you promptly to discuss your request.
+In order to book John for speaking engagements, book signings, or consulting engagements, fill out the simple form on the Contact page, send an email to firstname.lastname@example.org, or email him at email@example.com Someone will contact you promptly to discuss your request.

 When will we see John’s next book?

-John will likely publish his next book sometime in early 2015.
+John will likely publish his next book, "Ruthless" sometime in the summer of 2022.